 When we started testing the iPad 2, we were handed a couple of demo units without cases or even smart covers and to be quite honest this made testing very difficult, instead of merely grabbing the tablet and going, we were consistently looking around for a safe way of carrying it around.
 We finally got a hold of some original Zagg Folio cases with keyboard for a pilot and suddenly the use cases and business scenarios starting multiplying themselves.
 I started to see the iPad as a very powerful V12 engine that in itself is very cool, but if you pop it into a Corvette or Suburban XL you will have truly different experiences, and it’s very subjective to say which is the best one.
 If you stuff an iPad into a Otterbox, you suddenly have a very robust field computer with many sensors, a camara, sound recorder and various input methods.
 However placing the iPad on an inCase Origami workstation along with the Apple Bluetooth keyboard provides a writer with a mobile and lightweight place to threw down his thoughts.
 The number of various cases, sleeves, stands, docks and holders are almost as great as the number of devices you can either plug into the 30 pin port or the headphone jack.
 From Square credit readers, photo card adapters to microphones, amp jacks and remote control devices, the iPad is quickly becoming the beige box PC that we you would see stuffed under desks or in studios, restaurants, lofts and garages in the early to mid nineties.
 The base computing platform is the same but the application use is what makes these tablets so flexible and adaptable.
 The comparison has been made so many times, and probably much better than this:

->The iPad is very much a slate, a sheet of paper and canvas and what you do >with it is simply up to your creativity.
+The iPad is very much a slate, a sheet of paper and canvas and what you do >with it is simply up to your creativity.

 We just happen to be very lucky to live in a time where sharing one’s creativity does not require unlimited resources or the invention of devices like the Gutenberg press and broadcast radio and television networks.
 Producing quality enjoyable content can easily be done by the likes of you and me on relatively inexpensive devices like iPads.
+I would really recommend having the contact of IT services company in Calgary in case of any emergency with your computer.

 ##So Do You?